 We can help you locate your fire dampers, create access to inaccessible fire dampers then drop test, clean and maintain them for compliance.
 More information can be found on our fire dampers page.

 Swiftclean Services for the Food Production Sector

-Swiftclean can offer Kitchen Extract Cleaning for fire safety and Duct Cleaning to Section 7 of TR/19 requirements to provide compliance with all Fire, Health & Safety and Workplace regulations.
+Swiftclean can offer Kitchen Extract Cleaning for fire safety to TR19® Grease, and Duct Cleaning to TR/19 requirements to provide compliance with all Fire, Health & Safety and Workplace regulations.
 Contact us today to speak to one of our expert advisors and find out more about our Food Production Sector services.